hyperledger-solang/solang/docs/language.rst

 - Interfaces can only have other interfaces as a base contract
 - All functions must the ``external`` visibilty
 - No constructor can be declared
-- No contract storage variables can exist
+- No contract storage variables can exist (however constants are allowed)
 - No function can have a body or implementation

 Libraries
 _________

-Libraries are a special type of contract which can be reused in contract.
+Libraries are a special type of contract which can be reused in multiple contracts.
 Functions declared in a library can be called with the ``library.function()`` syntax.
 When the library has been imported or declared, any contract can use its functions simply by using its name.